Frequently Asked Questions For Treks

-Pregnant person, a person with back problems, a person with heart issues or a person who is in serious medical treatments and children below 12 years old should NOT attempt to climb to Mt.
+A pregnant person, a person with back problems, a person with heart issues, or a person who is in serious medical treatments, and children below 12 years old should NOT attempt to climb Mt.
 Kilimanjaro.

-We recommend putting together a program of light aerobics, cycling at list a month prior to climbing Mt.
+We recommend putting together a program of light aerobics, cycling at least a month prior to climbing Mt.
 Kilimanjaro.